History of the MRT (Singapore): 31 July 2001 to 30 January 2020

-The direction of travel was instead represented by numbers contained within a coloured circle located at the ends of each line, known as the destination number.
+The direction of travel was instead represented by numbers contained within a coloured circle located at the ends of each line, known as the destination number until 2024.
+New signages will rather use text code as a result.

 Like before, each station was assigned a unique alphanumeric symbol.
-However under this revamped system map, the letter in each symbol denotes the line instead and the number increases in ascending order from East to West (East West line), North to South (North South Line), South West to North East (North East line), in an anti-clockwise direction (Circle Line), in a clockwise direction from the North-west to the South-east (Downtown Line), and from the Thomson stretch in the North to the East Coast stretch in the East (Thomson-East Coast).
-Interchange stations will then have at least two or three codes.
+However under this revamped system map, the letters in each symbol denotes the line instead and the number increases in ascending order from East to West (East–West Line), North to South (North–South Line), South West to North East (North East Line), in an anti-clockwise direction (Circle Line), in a clockwise direction from the North-west to the South-east (Downtown Line), and from the Thomson stretch in the North to the East Coast stretch in the East (Thomson–East Coast).
+Interchange stations will then have two or three codes.

 Special codes were also used to denote the town centre.
 "STC" is Sengkang Town Centre and "PTC" is Punggol Town Centre.